SeunA88/Analysis-of-Northwind-Traders-Datasets-Using-Power-BI/README.md

 7.)

 The datasets were joined together using their common columns and Complete dataset containing all necessary columns and information was generarted.
-The Complete dataset/table basically contains column information such as name, age, marital status, age, credit history, loan history as well as other important information.
-Also, the  data details the different bank campaigns carried out alongside their outcomes with each depositors/clients.
+The Complete dataset/table can be seen here ().
 This Complete dataset was then used for the analysis.
 Data Analysis Expression DAX was used to generate some insights and graphcal visuals were designed from the complete datasets as well.

 ## Creating the Dashboard